ShivangShandilya/GSoC-2023/README.md

 ### Project Details

-As a Google Summer Of Code 2023 mentee, I worked on the [Armada Project](https://github.com/armadaproject/armada) under my mentor [Kevin Hannon](https://github.com/kannon92) to implement kubectl plugin for armada.This included in-depth study of [`armadactl`](https://github.com/armadaproject/armada/tree/master/cmd/armadactl), solving issues with `armadactl` that could hinder the work with project and then creating a [`krew`](https://krew.sigs.k8s.io/) plugin for `armadactl` so that users can use armadactl alongside kubectl.
-Unfortunately the plugin was not recognized by the `krew` community so instead we self-hosted the `armadactl` plugin to make it work with `krew`.
+As a Google Summer Of Code 2023 mentee, I worked on the [Armada Project](https://github.com/armadaproject/armada) under my mentor [Kevin Hannon](https://github.com/kannon92) to implement kubectl plugin for armada.
+This included in-depth study of [`armadactl`](https://github.com/armadaproject/armada/tree/master/cmd/armadactl), solving issues with `armadactl` that could hinder the work with project and then creating a [`krew`](https://krew.sigs.k8s.io/) plugin for `armadactl` so that users can use armadactl alongside kubectl.
+Unfortunately, the plugin was not recognized by the `krew` community so instead we self-hosted the `armadactl` plugin to make it work with `krew`.

 ### Why did I choose this project?

 I was looking for a GSoC project that would fit my skill set.
 I bookmarked several projects, did some research, and gathered information about them.
-I was also contributing to Armada sinch February 2023.Since I began contributing, the Armada community has been incredibly supportive, which made me more eager to give back to the community.
+I was also contributing to Armada since February 2023.
+Since I began contributing, the Armada community has been incredibly supportive, which made me more eager to give back to the community.

 ### Contributions